onflow/flow/docs/content/dapp-deployment/testnet-deployment.md

 ### Redeploying Your Application

 If you discover your application is broken after an update, use the latest emulator to test changes to your application.
-Once you are satisfied that you've patched any breaking changes, you'll need to get in touch with the Flow core team to redeploy your contracts to Testnet.
+Once you are satisfied that you've patched any breaking changes, you'll need to [redeploy your contracts to Testnet](/dapp-development/testnet-deployment/#deploying-a-contract).

-We kindly ask you to follow the steps listed in the [Testnet Testing Guidelines](/dapp-deployment/testnet-testing) when redeploying your contracts.
+> **Note**: Make sure to follow the steps listed in the [Testnet Testing Guidelines](/dapp-deployment/testnet-testing)

 ### Making Your NFT Discoverable